 An easy way to help your child to relax that doesn't require any technique or method is listening to gentle music.
 Classical music can be a good choice for this or listening to nature sounds.
 Lie on the floor with your child and play some relaxing music.
-If your child has done deep breathing or progressive muscle relaxation you can do this while the music plays.
-But, just taking time to listen to gentle music will help your child to relax.
+If your child has done deep breathing or progressive muscle relaxation, you can do this while the music plays.
+Just taking time to listen to gentle music will help your child to relax.

 Mantras are a form of meditation where you chant a word or sound over and over to achieve relaxation.
 You have probably heard of the Hindu mantra "om" being chanted repeatedly.
 Instead of using sounds to chant, try chanting relaxing words or affirmations, like "I feel relaxed" or "I am loved."